 Adduction as we spoke is when you bring your leg closer to the other leg, or even crossing it over.
 This movement is important for force production when you get out of a deep squat or a low catching position.
 Usually, it is limited by the overactivity of the muscles that are used when we do ABDUCTION.

 Again, another person is needed for this test.
 The one that is tested will lay on one of his/her sides with the top leg abducted maximally.
 Now the one that assesses will take his/her bottom leg and will raise it up, towards the leg that is abducted.
 Ultimately, resistance will be applied to the inner thigh of the bottom leg, the one that does adduction.
 Both legs will again be tested.

 The standard/the goal is, as the top leg is already abducted to 25-30 degrees, to meet it with the bottom leg.
 As we apply resistance to it, it should hold steady.

 Internal rotation is, again, when you turn your foot inwards.
-This motion is basically force production 101.
-All the structure that produce force and can resist very heavy loads will eventually seek internal rotation and compression.
+This motion basically forces production 101.
+All the structures that produce force and can resist very heavy loads will eventually seek internal rotation and compression.
 If you have an internal rotation deficit or mobility problems here, it can really show in all of your lower body lifts.